skulpt/skulpt/CONTRIBUTING.md

 The framework should open a browser at localhost:7357/3856 showing the results of the test specifications.

+Leave the browser window open.
+Leave the all the terminal windows open.

+The tests should all be passing.
+Notice that the specification window has the options [Press ENTER to run tests; q to quit].
+You should not need to press ENTER because the source code for the tests is being monitored.

-6. Make code changes and re-build the Skulpt distribution.
+Make your code changes to the Skulpt and re-build the Skulpt distribution.

 ```sh
 $ ./skulpt.py dist -u